Roderik de Man

 (1941 - )

-Roderik de Man (Bandung/Indonesia 1941) studied percussion with and theory of music at the Royal Conservatory of The Hague.
-At the same time he participated in composition classes with Kees van Baaren and worked in the electronic studio as a student of Dick Raaymakers.
+Roderik de Man (Bandung/Indonesia 1941) studied percussion and theory of music at the Royal Conservatory of The Hague.
+At the same time he participated in composition classes with Kees van Baaren, and worked in the electronic studio as a student of Dick Raaymakers.

-Since 1972 he teaches theoretical subjects and composition, also to very young composers at the same institute.
+Since 1972 he has taught theoretical subjects and composition, and also to very young composers at the same institute.

-Roderik de Man received many commissions from a.o. from the Foundation for the Creation of Music, the Amsterdam Art Fund and the Johan Wagenaar Foundation.
+Roderik de Man has received many commissions from the Foundation for the Creation of Music, the Amsterdam Art Fund and the Johan Wagenaar Foundation.

-Several times compositions were selected by the international jury of the ISCM (the International Society for Contemporary Music) to be performed during the World Music Days.
+Several times his compositions were selected by the international jury of the ISCM (the International Society for Contemporary Music) to be performed during World Music Days.

-Roderik de Man's music was performed and broadcast in all European countries as well as in the United States, Brasil, Mexico, Indonesia and Japan.
+Roderik de Man's music has been performed and broadcast in all European countries as well as in the United States, Brazil, Mexico, Indonesia and Japan.